danielplohmann/mcrit/README.md

  1.039s -> (architecture: intel.32bit, base_addr: 0x10000000): 634 functions
 ```

+A more extensive documentation of the MCRIT CLI is available [here](docs/mcrit-cli.md)

 ### MCRIT IDA Plugin

 An IDA plugin is also currently under development.